yduf/yduf.github.io/_posts/2022-02-18-math-combination.md

 The combinatorial number system of degree k (for some positive integer k), also referred to as combinadics, or the Macaulay representation of an integer, is a correspondence between natural numbers (taken to include 0) N and k-combinations, represented as strictly decreasing sequences ck > ... > c2 > c1 ≥ 0.
 Since the latter are strings of numbers, one can view this as a kind of numeral system for representing N, although the main utility is representing a k-combination by N rather than the other way around.
 Distinct numbers correspond to distinct k-combinations, and produce them in lexicographic order

-This can be seen as a kind of perfect hash for certain situation
+This can be seen as a kind of perfect hash for certain situation.